 Ceiling, Wall, and Floor Damages

 The usual culprit in ceiling, wall, and floor damage is a water leak.
 When water penetrates your ceiling, wall, or flooring, you have to take swift action before it damages other parts of your home.
-The signs of water damage inside your house include discoloration, water rings, or even barely noticeable water stains on ceiling or walls.
+The signs of water damage inside your house include discolouration, water rings, or even barely noticeable water stains on ceiling or walls.
 In the flooring, soft or sinking spots, fissured tiles, and deformed wooden laminates are proof of water damage.

 To determine if there are plumbing fixtures that need to be repaired, look for marks of corrosion or water trickles for they suggest leaks.
 Test whether the drains are functional and not clogged.
 See to it that water pressure is consistent throughout the waterways.
 Varying water pressure from water installations indicates a plumbing problem which is needed to be repaired.